canada-ca/design-system/common-design-patterns/intro-block.md

     <h3>Visual examples</h3>
     <div class="pattern-demo mrgn-tp-md mrgn-bttm-md">
         <figure class="mrgn-tp-md mrgn-bttm-lg">
-            <figcaption><b>Introduction block - Large screen</b></figcaption>
+            <figcaption><b>Introduction block with mandatory elements - Large screen</b></figcaption>
             <img src="../images/intro-block-en.png" class="img-responsive" alt="Introduction block pattern for large screens.
 Text version below:" />
             <details>
                 <summary class="wb-toggle" data-toggle='{"print":"on"}'>Image description: introduction block - large screen</summary>
                 <p>The introduction block appears below the global header and the Canada.ca breadcrumb.
-It consists of an h1 for Institution name and a short description of the institution’s mandate.</p>
+It consists of an h1 for Institution name and a short description of the institution’s mandate.
+This visual example does not include the optional image and super task button.</p>
             </details>
         </figure>
     </div>
     <div class="pattern-demo mrgn-tp-md mrgn-bttm-md">
         <figure class="mrgn-tp-md mrgn-bttm-lg">
-            <figcaption><b>Introduction block - Small screen</b></figcaption>
+            <figcaption><b>Introduction block with mandatory elements - Small screen</b></figcaption>
             <img src="../images/intro-block-sm-en.png" class="img-responsive" alt="Introduction block pattern for small screens.
 Text version below:" />
             <details>
                 <summary class="wb-toggle" data-toggle='{"print":"on"}'>Image description: introduction block - small screen </summary>
                 <p>The introduction block appears below the global header and the Canada.ca breadcrumb.
-It consists of an h1 for Institution name and a short description of the institution’s mandate.</p>
+It consists of an h1 for Institution name and a short description of the institution’s mandate.
+This visual example does not include the optional image and super task button.</p>
             </details>
         </figure>
     </div>